kletts/bnfilter/README.md

 ## Usage

-1. Data preparation, see function `bnfilter::transform_series`: to apply series differencing
+1. Data preparation, see function `bnfilter::transform_series()`: to apply series differencing

 2. Filtering: see function `bnfilter::bnf()`

-3. Plot cycle and cycle confidence interval: see method `plot()`
+3. Plot cycle and cycle confidence interval: see method `bnfilter::plot()`

-4. Extract original, trend, cycle and cycle confidence interval: see method `to.data.frame()`
+4. Extract original, trend, cycle and cycle confidence interval: see method `bnfilter::to.data.frame()`

 ## Notes from the authors